petervandenabeele/covid19-logarithmic-trending/README.md

 ## Data source

 For Belgium, the source of the data is the daily official press release around 11:00 am that gives these numbers for Belgium.
+These are reported i.a. on destandaard.be and vrt news liveblog like https://www.vrt.be/vrtnws/nl/2020/03/27/liveblog-28-maart/

 For Netherlands, I mention some sources in the /data directory.
-Mainly the NOS and nu.nl "Liveblog Corona".
+Mainly RIVM https://www.rivm.nl/nieuws/actuele-informatie-over-coronavirus and for ICU https://stichting-nice.nl/

 ## Contributors